1) Is this event like the Senior Dinner last October?

 6) Do I need a parking permit?

-We are forwarding you a parking permit.
-If the permit does not arrive in time, let us know as soon as you arrive at the Industry Reception so we can assist you.
+Parking permits will be available at the event.
+Let us know as soon as you arrive at the Industry Reception so we can assist you.

 7) My company is an Industrial Affiliate.
 What else do we need to do?